eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 ### SCompartmentImpl

-A compartment is used to group multiple child elements of a node, such as labels.
-Usually, a `vbox` of `hbox` layout is used to arrange these children.
+A compartment is used to group multiple child elements of a node or compartment, such as labels.
+Usually, a `vbox` or `hbox` layout is used to arrange these children.

 *Properties*: